tobiasrausch/blca/README.md

 `cd consensusSV/genotypingSR/ && make all && ./genotypingSR.sh`

+Afterwards you can recompute the consensus, including the additional filtering against the matched controls.

 ## Discovery of L1 fragments inserted at structural variant breakpoints

 To discovery L1 fragments inserted at SV breakpoints we used [BreakTracer](https://github.com/tobiasrausch/breaktracer/releases).